Lightstreamer/Lightstreamer-example-Portfolio-client-flex/README.md

 Using the form to the right, you can buy or sell a stock.
 Clicking the "Random Orders" button, 20 random orders are placed in batch mode.
 Orders are placed through the [LSClient.SendMessage](http://www.lightstreamer.com/docs/client_flex_asdoc/com/lightstreamer/as_client/LSClient.html#sendMessage()) method.

 The DataGrid, below the orders form, mantains a list of executed orders and their statuses (PROCESSING, PROCESSED, ABORTED or ERROR).
-Such statuses are received by the demo code by listening for [SendMessageAbortEvent](http://www.lightstreamer.com/docs/client_flex_asdoc/com/lightstreamer/as_client/events/SendMessageAbortEvent.html), [SendMessageErrorEvent](http://www.lightstreamer.com/docs/client_flex_asdoc/com/lightstreamer/as_client/events/SendMessageErrorEvent.html), and [SendMessageProcessedEvent](http://www.lightstreamer.com/docs/client_flex_asdoc/com/lightstreamer/as_client/events/SendMessageProcessedEvent.html) events and then placed in an ArrayCollection that is in turn bound to the DataGrid.<br>
+Such statuses are received by the demo code by listening for [SendMessageAbortEvent](http://www.lightstreamer.com/docs/client_flex_asdoc/com/lightstreamer/as_client/events/SendMessageAbortEvent.html), [SendMessageErrorEvent](http://www.lightstreamer.com/docs/client_flex_asdoc/com/lightstreamer/as_client/events/SendMessageErrorEvent.html), and [SendMessageProcessedEvent](http://www.lightstreamer.com/docs/client_flex_asdoc/com/lightstreamer/as_client/events/SendMessageProcessedEvent.html) events and then placed in an ArrayCollection that is, in turn, bound to the DataGrid.<br>

 This portfolio is shared among all the connected users, so you can connect to this demo from different machines (or try at least different browsers on the same machine), then submit orders from one browser and see the updates displayed on another browser.
 The same portfolio is also shared among the various versions of the demo (Flex and HTML).